 7.1 Purchase Orders.
 If Customer requires that a purchase order (“PO”) be issued before making payment under an Order Form or SOW, Customer must provide to Zuora such valid PO conforming to the applicable Order Form or SOW in time for Customer to meet its payment obligations.
 The terms and conditions of any PO (or of any other unilateral Customer document not agreed in writing by authorized representatives of both Parties) will have no effect on the rights or obligations of the Parties, regardless of any failure to object to such terms and conditions.

 7.2.
 Modification of Fees Upon Renewal.
-Zuora reserves the right to modify the Fees for its Service under one or more Order Forms, effective upon commencement of the next Renewal Service Term of the relevant Order Form(s), by notifying Customer of such change in writing at least thirty (30) days before the end of the then-current Service Term, unless Customer notifies Zuora in writing (prior to the end of the then-current Service Term) that Customer chooses not to renew such Order Form(s).
+Zuora reserves the right to modify the Fees for its Service under one or more Order Forms, effective upon commencement of the next Renewal Service Term of the relevant Order Form(s), by notifying Customer of such change in writing at least thirty (30) days before the end of the then-current Service Term, unless Customer notifies Zuora in writing, at least twenty (20) days prior to the end of the then-current Service Term, that Customer chooses not to renew such Order Form(s).

 8. FEES & PAYMENT

 8.1 Payment Details.
 Customer must pay all fees and charges in accordance with this Agreement and each mutually executed Order Form and SOW (“Fees”).